ppkantorski/Ultrahand-Overlay/lib/libultra/README.md

 ## Contribution

-We welcome contributions to `libultra`!
+Contributions to `libultra` are welcome.
 If you have ideas for additional helper functions or improvements to existing ones, feel free to submit a pull request or open an issue on GitHub.
 Together, we can continue to expand and enhance this library for the benefit of the developer community.

 ## License